f5devcentral/f5-agility-labs-xc/docs/class5/module1/lab1.rst

 In this lab, we will learn the following:

-•	Log on into the F5 Distributed CLoud Console.
+•	Log into the F5 Distributed CLoud Console.

 •  Review account profile